MoutasimQazi/Weissman-Score/README.md

 # Weissman-Score
+In This Repositary I am Writing My Self Satisfaction Project #1

 This Is Compression Score Mesuring Code Inspired By Silicon Valley A Famous TV series The Weissman score is a fictional metric from Silicon Valley that represents the efficiency of a compression algorithm.
 While it is not a real-life metric, we can create a program to measure the efficiency of a compression algorithm and use it as a proxy for the Weissman score.